Chilwell Croft Academy’s PSHE statement

 Our goal is to embed children’s rights in the ethos and community of the school to improve well-being and develop every child’s talents and abilities to their full potential.

-We have set up a staff and pupil steering group which Miss Taylor (3T) is leading.
-Other members of our steering group are Miss Byrne and Mrs Wallace representing KS1 with Miss Ellis and Miss Norwood representing KS2.
-Mr Cole will be representing our mentors and Mrs Gahir the parents.
+We have set up a staff and pupil steering group which Miss Taylor (5T) is leading.
+Other members of our steering group are Mrs Wallace representing KS1 with Miss Ellis KS2.
+Mrs Gahir is also representing the parents.
 Mrs Grover will be the member of the senior leadership team on the steering group.
 We also have one child representing each class.

 We have started to look into our school ethos and environment and are currently setting targets and devising a school action plan so that we can become a ‘rights respecting’ school.